quanqinle/quanqinle.github.io/source/resume/en.md

 ## 2009.02 ~ 2012.04， <a href="https://www.hundsun.com/en">Hundsun Technologies Inc.</a> /  Fund and Institutional Financial Management Department

 Hundsun is a top financial IT service provider in China.
-The Open-end Funds Sales System I worked for is for fund trading online or over-the-counter, fund liquidation, etc. It is a product of C/S and B/S architecture.
+The Open-end Funds Sales System I worked for is for fund trading online or over-the-counter, fund liquidation, etc. It is a system of C/S and B/S architecture.

 Our team produces an application software platform for the collection and sale business of fund management companies, including fund TA system, direct-selling system of fund, online fund trading system, fund liquidation system, real-time fund TA system and fund order management system.